13 Apr 015: Why China Picks the Wrong Scripts

 Before I introduce today’s guest – I’d like to start out with a motivation quote encourage our listeners to continue on their path to achieving their own green light.

 And today’s quote is from… Henry Ford who said, “The whole secret of a successful life is to find out what is one’s destiny to do, and then do it.”

 Today’s guest is Cristiano Bortone.

 Caryn McCann: After attending USC in 1991 Bortone graduated from New York University in Film and television with an award for special achievements.

 In 1998 he founded the Italian production company Orisa Produzioni and in 2015 the Chinese production company Yiyi 翊翊 Pictures.
-His activity as a producer includes features, documentaries and television programs both in the art house and commercial area.
+His activity as a producer includes features, documentaries, and television programs both in the art house and commercial area.
 Among them Maria, He Doesn’t Like It!
-(2009) that topped German box office with more than 1.5 million admissions.
+(2009) that topped the German box office with more than 1.5 million admissions.
 Bortone was nominated Best Producer in 2006 at the Italian Silver Ribbon film critics’ awards and in 2017 at the David di Donatello Italian film award.

 Bortone worked as screenwriter and script editor on several productions, co-authored the manual “How to Make a Short” and taught directing, screenwriting and producing at several international institutions including the Beijing Film Academy.